NandanUnv/Matrix_Bank/README.md

 # Matrix_Bank

-here you can create your own size of matrix. you can choose the position where you want, the position is named as 'x' for you.
+Here you can create your own size of matrix.
+You can choose the position where you want, the position is named as 'x' for you.
+Showing that it is reserved